 Remember that what you post and how you engage with your audience is going to directly reflect in the opinion a potential employer creates of you.
 Stay active and engaged with all of your connections to ensure you’re sending the right message.

 Your profile should reflect you as a professional.
 You need a clear professional profile photo – a simple headshot in clothing that’s associated with your industry.
 Most importantly, remember to smile and appear friendly!
 Potential employers want to see a warm expression, not something dour and stern.

 Write a headline that’s short, succinct, and to the point.
 It should highlight your strengths as a potential employee.
 If you’re not sure how to craft the perfect headline, search “LinkedIn Learning” and find tips and tricks.

 For military spouses and veterans, a headline can be challenging to write.
 Veterans often struggle to translate their military MOS into civilian-friendly language.
-Career experts suggest exploring what you actually did in your duty and writing a headline to reflect that skillset.
-Military spouses who have a varied professional background or career gaps, can lean on myriad soft skills that are developed as a spouse to a service member to craft an engaging headline that attracts potential employers.
+Career experts suggest exploring what you did in your duty and writing a headline to reflect that skill set.
+Military spouses with varied professional backgrounds or career gaps can lean on myriad soft skills that are developed as a spouse to a service member to craft an engaging headline that attracts potential employers.

 Stay Involved & Join LinkedIn Groups

 Staying in touch with your connections from your military career means that you have one more way to grow your existing network.
 The best way to do this on LinkedIn is to explore and become active with groups.
 You can connect with like-minded professionals and network.
 This is especially ideal for military spouses and veterans since it helps widen your net.
 In becoming active on LinkedIn Groups, you gain access to industry networks that help put you ahead of the rest of the applicant pool.